galenmckinley/CarbonCycle/index.md

 As humans increase the atmospheric CO2 concentration, more carbon is driven into the oceans (right panel of figure above).
 The basic physics in operation is <a href="https://en.wikipedia.org/wiki/Henry%27s_law"> Henry's Law</a>, here operating at the global scale.
 This excess load of carbon is almost all in the surface 1km and only slowly penetrates to depth (Gruber et al. 2019).
 This is because the ocean takes about 1000 years to fully mix. </p>

 <p>
-If not for the ocean, the atmospheric concentration of CO2 would be about 90ppm higher than at present (175 PgC).
-Of all fossil fuel emissions to the atmosphere (465 PgC), the ocean has cumulatively mitigated 37% and the rest has remained in the atmosphere (Friedlingstein et al. 2022).
-Additional illustrations of the changing balance of carbon sources and sink are available from the <a href="http://darchive.mblwhoilibrary.org/handle/1912/7670.1"> Ocean Carbon and Biogeochemistry Program. </a> </p>
+If not for the ocean, the atmospheric concentration of CO2 would be about 90ppm higher than at present (equivalent to 179 PgC).
+Of all fossil fuel emissions to the atmosphere (483 PgC), the ocean has cumulatively mitigated 37% and the rest has remained in the atmosphere (Friedlingstein et al. 2022).
+See the top of the page for an animation of the changing balance of carbon sources and sinks since 1850. </p>

 <h3> The Future of Ocean Carbon Uptake </h3>